31st of February

 Price: SOLD $120.00

-It's kind of sad and outright erroneous that when this short-lived outfit is mentioned by collectors, it tends to be as little more than a footnote in a conversation that focuses on The Allman Brothers Band.
+It's sad and outright erroneous that when this short-lived outfit is mentioned by collectors, it tends to be as little more than a footnote in a conversation that focuses on The Allman Brothers Band.
 That's made even more ironic by the fact that while Duane and Greg Allman contributed material to the The 31st of February's planned second LP, they were never formal members of this outfit.
 That tentative connection to the Allmans also overlooks the band's considerable talent, to say nothing of the members subsequent successes - Scott Boyer going on to the band Cowboy.
 David Brown serving as bass player for Santana.
 And yes, yes, Butch Trucks played drums for The Allman Brothers Band ...

 - 1967's 'Hands Are Only To See' b/w 'Baby Blue' (ACP catalog number 380)